structurizr/java/README.md

 # Structurizr for Java

-This GitHub repository is an official client library for the [Structurizr](https://structurizr.com) cloud service and on-premises installation, both of which are web-based publishing platforms for software architecture models based upon the [C4 model](https://c4model.com).
-The component finder, adr-tools importer, and alternative diagram export formats (e.g. PlantUML) can be found at [Structurizr for Java extensions](https://github.com/structurizr/java-extensions).
+This GitHub repository is (1) a client library for the [Structurizr](https://structurizr.com) cloud service and on-premises installation and (2) a way to create a Structurizr workspace using Java code.
+Looking for the [Structurizr DSL](https://github.com/structurizr/dsl) instead?

 ## A quick example

-As an example, the following Java code can be used to create a software architecture __model__ and an associated __view__ that describes a user using a software system.
+As an example, the following Java code can be used to create a software architecture __model__ and an associated __view__ that describes a user using a software system, based upon the [C4 model](https://c4model.com).

 ```java
 public static void main(String[] args) throws Exception {